What Is Vincent Viola's Net Worth and Salary?

 Career

-Viola began his career in business as a trader in the New York Mercantile Exchange in 1982, while he was still in law school.
+Viola began his career in business as a trader in the New York Mercantile Exchange in 1982 while he was still in law school.
 He had raised $10,000 to purchase a seat on the exchange.
 Over the years, he became an instrumental figure at the exchange, helping build the NYMEX into greater prominence.
-He served on the board of directors, as chairman of the Technology Committee, chairman of the Natural Gas Advisory Committee, and chairman of the Facilities Committee.
+He served on the board of directors as chairman of the Technology Committee, chairman of the Natural Gas Advisory Committee, and chairman of the Facilities Committee.
 He also served as co-chairman of the Options Committee and vice chairman of the NYMEX from 1993 to 1996.
 He later served as chairman of the NYMEX from 2001 to 2004.

 In addition to his career at the NYMEX, Viola has been involved in a number of other business endeavors.
 In 1987, he founded Pioneer Futures, one of the top fifty futures commission merchants in the United States.
-In 1988, he founded The Independent Bank Group, a Texas-based regional bank which is listed on NASDAQ.
-Additionally, he was one of two founding partners who launched EWT and Madison Tyler, both electric trading firms.
+In 1988, he founded The Independent Bank Group, a Texas-based regional bank that is listed on NASDAQ.
+Additionally, Vincent was one of two founding partners who launched EWT and Madison Tyler, both electric trading firms.
 He was able to use electric trading to his advantage and significantly increase his personal wealth.

 In 2008, Viola founded Virtu Financial, a financial services company that trades in equities, commodities, currencies, options, fixed income, and other securities.
 The company developed its own proprietary technology to trade large volumes of securities.
-After a number of increasingly successful years, Viola took Virtu Financial public in April 2015.
+After a number of increasingly successful years, Vincent took Virtu Financial public in April 2015.
 It trades as a NASDAQ company.

 On December 16, 2016, then-President-elect Donald Trump announced his intention to nominate Viola for the position of Secretary of the Army.
 Reportedly, the potential choice concerned the nominated Secretary of Defense General, James Mattis.
 Mattis had not been informed of the choice prior to the announcement and had an interest in the selection as he would directly oversee the Secretary of the Army as the Secretary of Defense General.
 Mattis was concerned about some of Viola's reported trading practices and whether they would conflict with his duties as Secretary of the Army.
-Viola ultimately withdrew himself from consideration for the position on February 3, 2017.
+Vincent ultimately withdrew himself from consideration for the position on February 3, 2017.
 He cited his inability to comply with Pentagon regulations regarding personal business.
-"Military Times" reported that Viola had been searching for ways to divest from his business ventures, but was unable to do so in a way that would have satisfied the requirements.
+"Military Times" reported that Viola had been searching for ways to divest from his business ventures but was unable to do so in a way that would have satisfied the requirements.

 Real Estate